 Minn.
 Stat.
-Section CHARTER SCHOOLS Yes No Workpaper Reference b. was the term of the guaranteed investment contract 18 months or less, and was the credit quality of the issuer's short-term unsecured debt rated in the highest category by a nationally recognized rating agency (regardless of the credit quality of the issuer's or guarantor's long-term unsecured debt)?
-H. Did all guaranteed investment contracts give the charter school withdrawal rights in the event the issuer's or guarantor's credit quality was downgraded below "A?" § 118A.05, subd.
-4 I. Did the charter school only invest in shares of a Minnesota joint powers investment trust whose investments were restricted to securities described in Minn.
+CHARTER SCHOOLS Workpape Section Yes No Reference 1 b. was the term of the guaranteed investment contract 18 months or less, and was the credit quality of the issuer's short-term unsecured debt rated in the highest category by a nationally recognized rating agency (regardless of the credit quality of the issuer's or guarantor's long-term unsecured debt)? issuer s'or guarantor's long-term unsecured deory: H. Did all guaranteed investment contracts give the charter school withdrawal rights in the event the issuer's or guarantor's credit quality was downgraded below "A?" § 118A.05, I. Did the charter school only invest in shares of a Minnesota joint powers subd.
+4 investment trust whose investments were restricted to securities described in Minn.
 Stat. §§ 118A.04 and 118A.05?
-J. Mutual Funds Did the charter school only invest in shares of an investment company that met the criteria in either 1 or 2 below: a. registered under the Federal Investment Company Act of 1940; b. whose shares were registered under the Federal Securities Act of 1933; c. whose fund received the highest credit rating; d. that was rated in one of the two highest risk rating categories by at least one nationally recognized statistical rating organization; and e. that only invests in financial instruments with a final maturity no longer than 13 months?
-2. a. registered under the Federal Investment Company Act of 1940; b. which holds itself out as a money market fund meeting the conditions of SEC Rule 2a-7; and c. is rated in one of the two highest rating categories for money market funds by at least one nationally recognized statistical rating organization?
-K. Did the charter school only invest in units of a short-term investment fund: established and administered pursuant to regulation 9 of the Comptroller of the Currency; and 2. in which investments are restricted to securities described in Minn.
+J. Mutual Funds Did the charter school only invest in shares of an investment company that met the criteria in either 1 or 2 below: met die eriteria in etaler 1 of 2 below.
+1. a. registered under the Federal Investment Company Act of 1940; b. whose shares were registered under the Federal Securities Act of 1933; c. whose fund received the highest credit rating; d. that was rated in one of the two highest risk rating categories by at least one nationally recognized statistical rating organization; and e. that only invests in financial instruments with a final maturity no longer than 13 months?
+2. a. registered under the Federal Investment Company Act of 1940; b. which holds itself out as a money market fund meeting the conditions of SEC Rule 2a-7; and conditions of SEC Rule 2a-7; and c. is rated in one of the two highest rating categories for money market funds by at least one nationally recognized statistical rating organization? facing organization.
+K. Did the charter school only invest in units of a short-term investment fund: 1. established and administered pursuant to regulation 9 of the Comptroller of the Currency; and 2. in which investments are restricted to securities described in Minn.
 Stat. §§ 118A.0405?